 However, if you’re satisfied that the redundancy is genuine, you may be better off negotiating on the basis of good will.
 Rather than threatening legal proceedings, you may get a better result simply by asking your employer to be more generous.
 This is more likely to be effective where you have a good relationship with your employer.

-If you intend to ask for more money, you may want to read more about how to negotiate the best deal.
+If you intend to ask for more money, have a read of the articles below first:

 Will you pay less tax if you accept a settlement agreement instead of being made redundant?